elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 # Phoenix Authentication

 In the last chapter, we managed to update our players with all the fields we'll need.
-Now we can go ahead and implement our authentication features.
-We're going to try to implement the bare minimum so that users can sign up and log in to our platform, but we're not going to worry too much about more advanced authentication features (forgotten password mailers, email verification, etc.).
-Our goal is to allow users to sign up and log in quickly, easily, and securely.
+Now we can implement our authentication features.
+We're going to start with the bare minimum so users can sign up and sign in to our platform, but we're not going to worry about more advanced authentication features like email verification or forgotten password mailers.
+Our goal is to allow users to sign up and sign in quickly, easily, and securely.

 ## Fetching Dependencies